 You’re wondering if it’s a good idea to spend money on an MCAT course?
 Is it worth it?

-The ultimate price of a prep course is between $100 and $2,500, and the effects will depend on how much effort you’ll put into study.
+The ultimate price of a prep course is between $100 and $2,500, and the effects will depend on how much effort you’ll put into studying.

 Just attending the classes is not enough.
-You have to use the materials (like practice questions and drills) to learn the test-taking strategy.
-MCAT is a 7,5 h beast so knowledge alone is not enough.
+Use the materials (like practice questions and drills) to learn the test-taking strategy.
+MCAT is a 7,5 h beast, so knowledge alone is not enough.

 - Average MCAT live-online course – $2500 – with a guarantee of around 510 points or more.

 - Cheaper self-paced course option #1 – Magoosh $279

 - Cheaper option #2 – MCAT Books (around $120)

 - Free options – AAMC materials, YouTube Videos, Khan Academy, other online materials

 1. You get a guarantee of a high score – for example 510 – or your money back.
 Going from 500 to 510 is proven to double the acceptance rate into US medical schools so that’s a good deal.